kiplongu/PROMETHEUS/Alertmanager/Downloading and Configuring Alertmanager/README.md

 This receiver configuration sends all notifications to the #alertmanager Slack channel as the user "Demo Alertmanager".
 Besides sending messages when alerts are firing, it will also notify you when a group of alerts have been marked as resolved.

+This example alerting rule instructs Prometheus to send alerts for any instance and path label combinations that have an error rate of more than 0.5% for more than 30 seconds.
+Note that this for duration is quite short, in order to quickly produce visible results.
+In real alerting rules, a more common value would be 5 minutes ("for: 5m").
+This rule will also attach an extra severity="critical" label to any generated alerts.
+This extra label could be used to route alerts to a pager or other critical notification mechanism via the Alertmanager routing configuration.
+Finally, a human-readable description annotation is sent along with each alert, which you could choose to include in notification templates on the Alertmanager side.